Skip to main content

 Additional Resources:

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.5 hours of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty field of Child Welfare Law.
+MCLE/TBLS Information: The recorded webcast was approved for 1.5 hours of MCLE and .25 hours of ethics credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.5 hours of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty field of Child Welfare Law.

-Children's Commission Jurist in Residence Hon.
+On August 17, 2023, Children’s Commission Jurist in Residence Hon.
 Piper McCraw; Legal Representation Director Dylan Moench; and Staff Attorneys Renée Castillo-De La Cruz and Aimee Corbin provided an overview of federal and state law on reasonable efforts and included a fictional scenario to demonstrate reasonable efforts followed by a Q&A discussion.

 Recording: Reevaluating Reasonable Efforts Findings